 Custodial Credit Risk is the risk that the Program will not be able to recover the value of its investments in the event of a failure by the counterparty to a transaction.
-Investments are exposed if they are uninsured, are not registered in the name of the Program, and are held by either (a) the counterparty or (b) the counterparty's trust department or agent but not in the Program's name.
-The Program's investments for fiscal year 2019 and 2018 are uninsured and unregistered and are held by the counterparty in the Program's name and are generally segregated by the counterparty in a manner to protect them from certain claims by creditors.
-The Plan also invests in mutual funds which are not generally exposed to custodial credit risks.
+Investments are exposed if they are uninsured, are not registered in the name of the Program, and are held by either (a) the counterparty or (b) the counterparty's trust department or agent, but not in the Program's name.
+The Program's investments for Fiscal Year 2020 and 2019 are uninsured and unregistered but are held by the counterparty in the Program's name and are generally segregated by the counterparty in a manner to protect them from certain claims by creditors.
+The Plan also invests in mutual funds and exchange traded funds (ETF), which are not generally exposed to custodial credit risks.

 Credit Risk is the risk that an issuer to an investment will not fulfill its obligations.
-The Program does not invest in debt securities that have an overall quality which is less than the BBB as rated by Moody's or Standard & Poor.
+The Program does not invest in debt securities that have an overall quality, which is less than the BBB as rated by Moody's or S&P Global.
 The primary credit ratings of the Program's debt securities are as follows:

-E J Credit Rating Fund 2019 2018 iShare Core International Aggregate Bond ETF AA, A, AAA, BBB AAA, AA, A, BBB iShare Core U.S. Aggregate Bond ETF AAA, BBB, A, AA AAA, BBB, A, AA Loomis Sayles Core Plus Bond Fund AAA, BBB, A, AA AAA, BBB, A, BB Principal Protected Plus BBB, A, AAA, AA BBB, A, AAA, AA Vanguard Intermediate -Term Bond Index I AAA, BBB, A, AA AAA, BBB, A, AA Vanguard Short -Term Corp Bd Index I BBB, A, AA, AAA BBB, A, AA, AAA Vanguard Short -Term Inflation-Protection Sec Index Ins AAA AAA
+Euro J Credit Rating Fund 2020 2019 iShare Core International Aggregate Bond ETF A, AA, AAA, BBB AA, A, AAA, BBB iShare Core U.S. Aggregate Bond ETF A, AA, AAA, BBB AAA, BBB, A, AA Loomis Sayles Core Plus Bond Fund AAA, BBB, A, AA AAA, BBB, A, AA Principal Protected Plus BBB, A, AAA, AA BBB, A, AAA, AA Vanguard Intermediate -Term Bond Index I AAA, BBB, A, AA AAA, BBB, A, AA Vanguard Short -Term Corp Bd Index I A, BBB, AA, AAA BBB, A, AA,AAA Vanguard Short -Term Inflation-Protection Sec Index Ins AAA AAA